Homelessness in Koochiching County

 How big of an issue is homelessness in our community?

-Servants of Shelter provided over 1,500 stays in the last year.
-We turned away, or referred to other services, many guests.
+Servants of Shelter provided over 12,000 nights of shelter during the Covid pandemic, over 5,000 nights each year for 2021 and 2022.
+We work in collaboration with other local agencies to connect our guests to permanent housing and support services.
 Homelessness in rural and remote communities such as ours is often invisible, but it very much exists.

 What does homelessness look like?

 Homelessness is a complex issue and it affects people of all ages, gender, and ability.
 There is no set formula for homelessness, but often the causes of homelessness are a lack of affordable housing, family disruption such as domestic violence, poverty, substance abuse, mental illness and incomes not matching housing prices.